 - References to "downstream capture processes" in this document apply to both real-time downstream capture processes and archived-log downstream capture processes.
-This document distinguishes between the two types of downstream capture processes when necessary. - A downstream capture process only can capture changes from a single source database.
-However, multiple downstream capture processes at a single downstream database can capture changes from a single source database or multiple source databases. - To configure XStream Out downstream capture, the source database must be an Oracle Database 10g Release 2 (10.2) or later and the capture database must be an Oracle Database 11g Release 2 (11.2.0.3) or later
+This document distinguishes between the two types of downstream capture processes when necessary. - Per PDB XStream Out does not exist in Downstream Capture. - A downstream capture process only can capture changes from a single source database.
+However, multiple downstream capture processes at a single downstream database can capture changes from a single source database or multiple source databases.